faressoft/terminalizer/README.md

 # Configurations

 The default `config.yml` file is stored at root directory of the project.
-Execute the bellow command to copy it to your current directory.
+Execute the below command to copy it to your current directory.

 > Use any editor to edit the copied `config.yml`, then use the option `-c` to overwrite the default one.